Last Updated on

 - The waterfall chart report design is definitely one of the easier to read among the myriad web page speed testing tools on the internet, with data broken down in a way that makes it easier to dig deeper.

-We love that Pingdom recognizes that tools such as these will be used by both novices and experts, and have designed a tool that works for both, depending on how much digging (and extra clicking) the user wants to do.
+We love that Pingdom recognizes that page speed tools such as these will be used by both novices and experts, and have designed a tool that works for both, depending on how much digging (and extra clicking) the user wants to do.
 This means it’s easy to use, but also offers web-developer-worthy insights.

 Given that Google rules the world (wide web), using their own PageSpeed Insights tool is a bit of a no-brainer.